analogdevicesinc/ai8x-training/README.md

 $ cd ai8x-training
 ```

 The default branch is “develop” which is updated most frequently.
-If you want to use the “master” branch instead, switch to “master” using `git checkout master`.
+If you want to use the “main” branch instead, switch to “main” using `git checkout main`.

 If using pyenv, set the local directory to use Python 3.8.11.